-Damir Novosel has made it his life’s work, or at least the last 29 years of it, to prevent blackouts and improve power system reliability and sustainability.
-As president and general manager of Quanta in Raleigh, North Carolina, he manages the Technology Division, which provides support and training on best practices and technologies to help electrical utilities achieve optimal performance and better manage risks.
+Damir Novosel has made it his life’s work, or at least the last 30 years of it, to prevent blackouts and improve power system reliability and sustainability.
+As president and general manager of Quanta Technology (a subsidiary of Quanta Services) in Raleigh, North Carolina, which provides support and training on best practices and technologies to help electrical utilities achieve optimal performance and better manage risks.

-He has been active in numerous industry initiatives that support reliability..
-Damir is presently Chair of the IEEE PES Technical Council and member of the IEEE PES Governing Board.
-He is co-chairing Performance Requirement Task Team for the North American Synchro Phasor Initiative (NASPI), large-scale activity of the North American utilities on implementation of Synchronized Phasor Measurements, supported by NERC.
+He has been active in numerous industry initiatives that support reliability.
+He is IEEE PES President Elect and served as chair of the PES Technical Council, vice president of technology, and a member of the PES Governing Board from 2010 to 2012.
+He has co-chaired the Performance Requirement Task Team for the North American Synchro Phasor Initiative (NASPI), large-scale activity of the North American utilities on implementation of Synchronized Phasor Measurements, supported by NERC.

 One month after the Northeast blackout in 2003, Novosel was invited to be a keynote speaker at the Transmission & Distribution Conference in Dallas on power system blackouts.
 Novosel has also been interviewed by the Washington Post and popular Japanese radio station, J-Wave on the same topic.
 He co-authored a paper in IEEE Spectrum on “Taming the Power Grid” and contributed to McGraw-Hill 2006 Yearbook of Science and Technology on blackout prevention.
 Novosel has also been awarded 16 U.S. and international patents.